Student Tax Myths and How to File Tips

-Taxes are a complicated topic, and there are myths out there that are misleading to the average taxpayer, especially one who may be filing their first tax return.
+Taxes are a complicated topic, and there is information out there that is misleading to the average taxpayer, especially a student (or anyone) who may be filing their first tax return.
 Let us debunk 5 common student tax myths for you.
-We have also provided a collection of essential student tax tips for beginners.
+We have also provided tax tips for beginners.

 5 Common Student Tax Myths

-Taxes can often be a confusing topic, and there are many myths about what can and can't be done.
-Here we cover the most common student tax myths and explain why they are not true.
+When it comes to taxes, there are many myths about what can and can't be done.
+Here are the most common student tax myths and information on why they are not true:

 Myth #1: I don't have to file a tax return.

 As a student or a young person, there are multiple reasons for you to want to file a tax return.
 You may want to claim any tax credits or tax deductions that you may be eligible for, or get a tax refund from the income tax that was withheld by your employer at your job in the case that you don't owe any taxes.
 Learn more about reasons to file a tax return as a student.